Learn how to apply to pre-K this year and make a plan for Kindergarten and Gifted & Talented Admissions next year.

 Use the following resources to learn about all of your pre-K options.

-Pre-K Finder: Use Pre-K Finder to research pre-K programs.
+Pre-K Finder: Use Pre-K Finder to research pre-K programs and find new choices before completing your application.
 Type in your address to see programs in your area.

 Tours and Open Houses: Attend program tours and open houses to learn more about the pre-K programs that interest you.

 Also, don’t forget to sign up for email updates about pre-K admissions.